 Stain still showing?

-Lastly, if this fails, try trisodium phosphate which can be bought at a hardware store, however, keep kids and pets away from it.
+Lastly, try trisodium phosphate which can be bought at a hardware store.
+Keep children and pets away from it.

 Here is a recipe for a mildewcide developed by the U.S. Department of Agriculture’s Forest Products Laboratory that can be mixed up at home.

 - Pour 1 quart of chlorine bleach into 3 quarts of water.